 What types of tournaments are there?

-There are two types of tournamaments that BayAreaChess is organizing: Swiss and Quads.
+There are two main types of tournaments that BayAreaChess is organizing: Swiss and Quads.

 What tournament is better for a beginner player?

 This depends on multiple factors, like rating, taste, and objectives.
-If your child is a morning bird, swiss tournament is better, if your child is an evening owl, then quads is more suitable.
-Swiss tournaments are usually more popular, and usually slower, whereas quads tournaments are less crowded, and usually are faster (because as soon as your opponent finishes his/her round you can start the next round.)If you want to avoid playing agains much higher or lower rated players, you should either choose quads tournament, or choose a swiss tournament with narrow rating sections.
+Swiss tournaments are usually more popular, and usually slower, whereas quads tournaments are less crowded, and usually are faster (because as soon as your opponent finishes his/her round you can start the next round.)If you want to avoid playing against much higher or lower rated players, you should either choose quads tournament, or choose a swiss tournament with narrow rating sections.

 Should I pre-register for a tournament, or can I register on-site?

-We encorage everyone to pre-register for any tournament to save you time and money and help us plan for the tournament better.
-On-site registration is available on the day of the tournament, usually an hour before the first round, howevery, there is an additional fee for on-site registration.
-Please, check the tournament page and flier to get the exact fees for each tournament.
+We encourage everyone to pre-register for any tournament to save you time and money and help us plan for the tournament better.
+On-site registration is available on the day of the tournament, usually an hour before the first round, however, there is an additional fee for on-site registration.
+Please, check the tournament page to get the exact fees for each tournament.

 What can I expect the day of the tournament?